Interaction of Strain and Nuclear Spins in Silicon: Quadrupolar Effects on Ionized Donors

 The spin states of an ionized arsenic donor As$^+$ in silicon are subject to the nuclear Zeeman interaction, which splits the energy levels in an external magnetic field $B_0$ (assumed to be oriented in the $z$ direction), and the interaction between the quadrupole moment $q$ and an electric field gradient $V_{ij}=\partial E_i/\partial j$, where $E_i$ are the electric field components and $i,j$ are the coordinates $x,y,z$.
-This quadrupole interaction is quantified by the second rank tensor $\mathbf{Q}$.
-The total Hamiltonian describing the nuclear spin $\mathbf{I}=(I_x, I_y, I_z)$ is given by
+The total Hamiltonian describing the nuclear spin components $I_x$, $I_y$, and $I_z$ can be written as

-where $f_0=\mu_\mathrm{n}g_\mathrm{n}B_0/h$ is the Larmor frequency of the nuclear spin, $\mu_\mathrm{n}$ and $g_\mathrm{n}$ are nuclear the magneton and the nuclear $g$-factor, resp., and $h$ is Planck's constant.
+where $f_0=\mu_\mathrm{n}g_\mathrm{n}B_0/h$ is the Larmor frequency of the nuclear spin, $\mu_\mathrm{n}$ and $g_\mathrm{n}$ are the nuclear magneton and the nuclear $g$-factor, resp., $h$ is Planck's constant and $e$ is the elementary charge \cite{wasylishen_nmr_2012}.
 For a cubic crystal symmetry as in unstrained Si, the electric field gradients cancel out and the spin states are separated by the Zeeman interaction only.
-In this case, the frequencies of the three allowed NMR transitions ($\Delta m_I=\pm1$) are degenerate (Fig.~\ref{fig:fig1} A).
+In this case, the frequencies of the three allowed NMR transitions ($\Delta m_I=\pm1$) are degenerate [Fig.~\ref{fig:fig2} (a)].

-To measure the NMR frequencies of As$^+$, we record ED ENDOR spectra at four magnetic fields, corresponding to the ESR lines of As$^0$ (Fig.~2 C), and thereby detect the relative occupancy of the four nuclear spin states of As$^+$.
-When monitoring these occupancies while sweeping the frequency of the rf pulse, a reduction is expected on resonance with the NMR transitions as shown in Fig.~1 C. Therefore, after ionization of, e.g., the $m_I=3/2$ state, the signature of the transition $m_I=3/2\leftrightarrow 1/2$ is anticipated, while for ionization on $m_I= 1/2$ the measurement is sensitive to two transitions, $m_I=3/2\leftrightarrow 1/2$ and $m_I=1/2\leftrightarrow -1/2$.
-Experimentally, in unstrained samples only one peak is observed in each of the four NMR spectra (Fig.~2 D).
-This is in agreement with the expected degeneracy of the three NMR transitions for zero quadrupole interaction (Fig.~2 A).
+To measure the NMR frequencies of As$^+$, we record ED ENDOR spectra at four magnetic fields, corresponding to the ESR lines of As$^0$ [Fig.~2 (c)], and thereby detect the relative occupancy of the four nuclear spin states of As$^+$.
+When monitoring these occupancies while sweeping the frequency of the rf pulse, a reduction is expected on resonance with the NMR transitions.
+Therefore, after ionization of, e.g., the $m_I=3/2$ state, the signature of the transition $m_I=3/2\leftrightarrow 1/2$ is anticipated, while for ionization on $m_I= 1/2$ the measurement is sensitive to two transitions, $m_I=3/2\leftrightarrow 1/2$ and $m_I=1/2\leftrightarrow -1/2$.
+Experimentally, in unstrained samples only one peak is observed in each of the four NMR spectra [Fig.~2 (d)].
+This is in agreement with the expected degeneracy of the three NMR transitions for zero quadrupole interaction [Fig.~2 (a)].
 From the observed resonance positions $g_\mathrm{n}=0.9558(2)$ can be extracted, corresponding to a chemical shift of $-0.40(2)\%$ with respect to the value for free As nuclei \cite{stone_table_2005}.
-All experiments are performed at $8$ K to suppress competing thermal ionization of As$^0$ and on Si samples with a natural isotope composition.